LCR-ADS-Lab/LxGrTagger-Documentation/docs/2_structural type2/1_Syntactic function1.md

 1. Descriptions
     - An *ing*-clause can be used as an adverbial to modify a verb, an adjective, or an entire sentence.
 This is often employed to add information about the time, manner, reason, condition, or circumstance of the action described by the main verb.
-    - (Dangling particles): Dangling participles occur when a participial phrase (an *ing*-clause or an ed-clause used adverbially) lacks a clear subject, leading to ambiguity or a mismatch between the intended subject and the grammatical subject of the main clause (p.
+    - Dangling participles occur when a participial phrase (an *ing*-clause or an *ed*-clause used adverbially) lacks a clear subject, leading to ambiguity or a mismatch between the intended subject and the grammatical subject of the main clause (p.
 829).
 (Q-HS: should we include this case?)
        - *<ins>**Running** to catch the bus</ins>, the wallet fell out of my pocket.* (The wallet is not running; the implied subject is the person.)

 2. Tag